DuaneOBrien/ContributionVelocity/Outline.md

 --
 3. Tracking IndeedEng repo and org health

+???
+(the metric everyone else is tracking) - we do care if we’re contributing to the OS community that way
+- Track inbound requests, for example

 --
 4. More filtering of events (do some repos have more weight?)
  * Projects Indeed uses